Looking for information about the General Excise Tax? Use these links to find what you need.

 |2013 G.E.T.
 G-49 due date||April 20, 2014|

-How do I get a General Excise license (and how do I pay)?
+How do I get a General Excise license and how do I pay my GE taxes?

 The business and GET registration process is very easy, thanks to the state making the entire process available online.
-You can do it in person or mail your forms, but it’s much easier to just fill out some forms online, make a payment online, and then just wait for your license to come in the mail.
+You can also do it in person or mail in your forms, but it’s much easier to do it all online.

 Here’s how to get your General Excise Tax license:

-- Register your business with the state of Hawaii (link here).
+- Register your business with the state of Hawaii (link here) and you will also apply for a State Tax ID (aka your General Excise Tax License Number) along the way.
 You need to consider what type of business you want to register as.
 Sole-Proprietor and Limited Liability Corporation are common choices, but you should talk with a CPA if you want to know the pros and cons of the different choices (scroll to the bottom for my CPA recommendation).
 If you’re a sole proprietor, you can also apply for a trade name (aka a business alias).
 Make the one-time registration payment and wait for your license to come in the mail.
 The registration process is for the purpose of getting your tax license.
+If your business is already registered with the State of Hawaii but you don’t have a General Excise Tax License Number or State Tax ID, then you can simply go here, search for your business name and then apply for a license number.

 - Register for e-filing with eHawaii.gov.
 This will create an online account for you to pay your General Excise taxes online with a credit card.